theqabalist/angstrom/README.md

-# angstrom
+# Ångstrom
-A minimalist server thought experiment.
+Å minimalist server thought experiment.
 Feel free to use in production, as you have to provide nearly all functionality yourself.

+## Åssumptions
+Ångstrom makes a few assumptions about you as a developer.
+First, it assumes that you are largely regimented.
+For example, routing is done using regular expressions in the raw, so you should know not to create two routes that overlap in keyspace unless you are absolutely sure you know what you're doing.

+It also assumes you are familiar with promises, and streams (Kefir/Bacon interface in this case).
+The basic interface lies in a Kleisli category, and thus if you are familiar with category theory (or the muddy derivative that is the promise interface), then that is all you need to know to build infinitely large or small applications.  Åll applications meet the same contract, which is `Context -> Promise ResponseDescriptor`.
+Middleware extends applications by enveloping around this and meeting the same contract, or by Kleisli pre or post composing (Ramda's `composeP`).
+The only thing that is guaranteed to be in the context, at least in the most naked application, is the request object.
+The response descriptor can provide a body string (property "body") or a body stream (property "body$"), headers, and the response code (response message is optional).

+## The bottom line.
+**_Composition will set you free._**

+# Examples

 ## Basic Example
 ```javascript